Trump says Hormuz Strait help ‘on the way’ as allies reject military action

 United States President Donald Trump has said “numerous countries” have told him “they’re on their way” following his appeal for an international naval coalition to secure the Strait of Hormuz amid the US-Israel war on Iran.

-Trump made the statement on Monday after over the weekend calling on a handful of countries to join the coalition.
+Trump made the statement on Monday after calling on a handful of countries to join the coalition.
 However, he did not identify any of the countries in question.

 Recommended Storieslist of 3 items